-Trump Ratchets Up U.S-China Trade War With More Tariffs; Stocks Slide
+Trump Ratchets Up U.S.-China Trade War With More Tariffs; Stocks Slide

 Still, the president tried to strike a more positive tone than he has in the past, saying, "We look forward to continuing our positive dialogue with China on a comprehensive Trade Deal, and feel that the future between our two countries will be a very bright one!"

 The president has already imposed 25% tariffs on $250 billion in Chinese imports.
-In May, Trump had threatened additional tariffs, but suspended them at the last minute.
+In May, Trump had threatened additional tariffs but suspended them at the last minute.

-Now, he's going ahead with tariffs after all, though at a lower rate than before.
+Now, he is going ahead with tariffs after all, though at a lower rate than before.

+On Wednesday, the Federal Reserve cut interest rates for the first time since 2008 amid signs that the economies of the United States and other countries are slowing.
+The central bank also cited the uncertainty created by the standoff with China.

+"Certainly, we've seen ... that when there's a sharp confrontation between two large economies, you can see effects on business confidence pretty quickly and on financial markets pretty quickly," Fed Chairman Jerome Powell said in a news conference after the interest-rate announcement.

 Trump has lately indicated that the U.S. can win a trade war with Beijing, pointing out that China's economy has been slowing after a long period of rapid growth.